I am sure this has probably crossed your mind before, can I use Swiss cheese instead of provolone?

 What is the Difference in Texture Between Swiss Cheese and Provolone?

-There is actually quite a difference in texture between Swiss cheese and provolone, and this could affect which one you choose for your recipe.
+There is quite a difference in texture between Swiss cheese and provolone, and this could affect which one you choose for your recipe.

 Swiss cheese is described as semi-hard, whereas provolone falls in the category of semi-soft.